Yes, I know, we Oldies have rather taken to the wine. We keep getting the message that a glass of red a day keeps…..away etc.

 Could it have anything to do with 70 yrs wear and tear on said joints?
 Of course!

 I won’t ask you how you are cherishing your joints, but if you are under 60 and do a lot of jogging, jumping or just plain hours of standing, think about it!
 Those sweet little joint sensors will have had a rough time of it.
 Some will have died off and not been replaced, others start to malfunction.
-The messages they were supposed to send get a bit muddled…..and you wobble until the brain gets itself sorted.
+The messages they were supposed to send get a bit muddled…..the balance reflexes slow down and you wobble until the brain gets itself sorted.

 Warning!
 Warning!
 System error.
 Eye info. cut!